radiomuseum/cohiradia-website/src/interna_en.md

 ## change of the annotation
 Sometimes it is necessary to change an entry in the annotation files, i.e. in the yaml-Files which contain all the metadata of a recording.
 This may be necessary for te correction of errors or because some additional information should be entered.
 The procedure is:

-1) Navigate to https://github.com/radiomuseum/cohiradia-metadata/tree/main/yaml, go to the correct folder and edit the yaml-File therein.
+1) Navigate to the [yaml-repository](https://github.com/radiomuseum/cohiradia-metadata/tree/main/yaml), go to the correct folder and edit the yaml-File therein.
 Correct/modify the respective entries and commit the file with either <ctrl-S> or by pressing the 'commit'-button in GITHub.
 2) If the subsequent validation went o.k., open GITBash and enter the command:

   `curl --verbose -s -XPOST https://cohiradia.radiomuseum.org/api/metadata/import`